Yosinan/Yenetta-Bootcamp-Project/api/README.md

-# Yenetta Code Bootcamp Project - Backend
+# Product Management System - Backend

 This is the backend part of a MERN (MongoDB, Express.js, React, Node.js) project for performing CRUD operations on products.
 The backend provides the API for creating, reading, updating, and deleting product information.